 On successful completion of this module students should be able to:

-1. discuss in detail 5 canonical texts identifying teir influence upon the devlopment of literature in English.
+1. Discuss a selection of long form texts identifying their influence upon the development of literature in English.

-3. analyse the representation of self and place in relation to narrative technique, genre, context.
+3. Analyse the representation of self and placec in relation to narrative technique, genre, and context.

-4. understand the ways in which contemporary theoretical concepts can be applied to texts from the pre-1800 period.
+4. Understand the ways in which contemporary theoretical concepts can be applied to texts from the pre-1900 period.